FlyingCow/shortas/docs/architecture/index.md

 2. **Route lookup** — query MongoDB (with Moka in-memory cache)
 3. **Registration** — emit a click event to `hit-stream-main`
 4. **Result building** — return a redirect response, QR code, proxy, or retarget HTML

+Each instance runs a RabbitMQ consumer that listens for cache invalidation messages and evicts stale entries from the Moka cache.
+If RabbitMQ is unavailable, caches degrade gracefully via TTL expiry.

 Supports TLS with dynamic certificate resolution via the Domains service.